theaulait/FragmentExample/README.md

 # FragmentExample
-The master is written in statically and there is another branch for dynamic code.
+The master is written in statically while another branch made for dynamic code.